Oversite

 With novel mathematical models there is always two possibilities: the model may be correct or it could be wrong - it might be missing a variable or two.
 This is not known so correctness can't be assumed even if it seems to provide an answer to some questions.

 An example of this is the Multiverse.
-This possibility apparently falls out of some of the quantum equations and if true it would solve some of the unanswered questions that scientists have about the Universe.
+This possibility apparently falls out of some of the quantum equations.
+If true the Multiverse would solve some of the unanswered questions that scientists have about the Universe.
 However this possibility has not been verified by any experimental science.
 No Universe outside our current one has been observed - and it is difficult to see how one could ever be observed.
-This make the status of the Multiverse simply an interesting possibility - no matter how good the math seems to be.
+This make the status of the Multiverse simply an interesting possibility, an interesting hypothesis - no matter how good the math seems to be.

 The only way to scientific Knowledge is through the scientific method and observation of physical systems.
 Scientific Knowledge is not from the predictions of mathematical equations.
 Mathematical models are useful in that they may point the way to formulating an hypothesis which can then be tested, or to physical proof to be searched for.
 Anything more than that requires a leap of faith which, as I have said before, should not be part of science.